DIDSR/hybrid-breastCT/code/README.md

 - If you wish to simulate realistic detector blur:
   - Replace `system_specific/Doheny_DetectorMTF_2x2_0.4mm_focalspotblur.csv` with your system’s measured detector MTF.
   - Format the file as `[frequency (lp/mm), MTF value]` and update the path used in the script.
+  - NOTE: `fxn_mtf_blur(prjstack_calcs, dexel_mm, f_MTF, mtf_MTF)` in `utils.py` assumes the measured MTF is 1D, and implements MTF blurring first in the X direction, then in the Y direction.
+If your measured MTF is in 2D, then `fxn_mtf_blur` should be modified to implement 2D MTF blur.

 #### NOTE: on ray-tracing OBJECT
 - To ensure optimal resolution of simulated ray-tracing object, a small object voxel size should be defined in `hybrid-simulation.py`.